 The Award is given out once a year to nominees by the Governor of North Carolina.

-Organizations may apply during the fall to The Volunteer Center of Randolph county.
-Nominators need to fill out an application and provide reference supporting their nominee.
+Organizations may apply during the fall to The Volunteer Center of Randolph County.
+Nominators need to fill out an application and provide references supporting their nominees.